wisonye/arch-linux/installation-tutorial-book/src/wifi-configuration.md

     If start fail, then run `sudo netctl status wlan0-dhcp` to read the detail error.

+- Connect to WIFI when computer boots

     You can create a `systemd` service to connect to WIFI automatic when computer boots

     ```bash
     sudo netctl reenable wlan0-dhcp
     ```
+    But this is not recommended if you're installing the `Arch Linux` to **USB**, as not all computers always have the `wlan0`.
+In the case which doesn't have the `wlan0` NIC, then the booting process will keep waiting before time out, it will waste a couple of seconds.

+    For solving this, you can add a script to start `wlan0-dhcp` profile into a script which will be added to **`lightdm`**, that will be perfect.

 Pay attention: